 This is a very nuanced situation and as a rule, Americans are really bad at nuance.
 Issues are black and white and they willfully ignore the grey areas and many people suffer for it.
 Whether it is assisted suicide or health care legislation or welfare reform; people stuck in grey areas get crushed.

-This essay will not list specific methods of suicide and their efficacy.
+This essay will not list specific methods of suicide or their efficacy.

 First, it is important to note that no one knows for sure what causes most mental illnesses.
 The theory about brain chemistry out of whack is just conjecture, albeit with some evidence.
 There are no tests to confirm bipolar or depression or psychosis - outside of actual brain damage which is a very uncommon way to get mental illnesses - at least not yet.
 Sometimes psych meds work, sometimes they do not.
 Sometimes, they do more damage than the illness.
 The prescribing psychiatrist is just guessing at what medications will help, the consequences, if he is wrong, can be devastating.
 What is worse is that usually, the guess is not even an educated guess.
 If you have a doctor that will get pharmacogenetic testing done for you, then it can be considered an educated guess, but it is still a guess.